downshift-js/downshift/README.md

 > `boolean` | **state prop** (read more below)

 Whether the menu should be considered open or closed.
-Some aspects of the autocomplete component respond differently based on this value (for example, if `isOpen` is true when the user hits "Enter" on the input field, then the item at the `highlightedIndex` item is selected).
+Some aspects of the downshift component respond differently based on this value (for example, if `isOpen` is true when the user hits "Enter" on the input field, then the item at the `highlightedIndex` item is selected).